 - Other signs of distress or discomfort, especially vomiting, lethargy, or a bloated appearance.

-- Depending upon the duration and severity of the symptoms, the veterinary exam may consist of:
+- Depending upon the duration and severity of the symptoms, the veterinary exam may consist of the following:

 - Abdominal palpation